The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 year 2014

-"Masquerade" by M.Yu.
+“Masquerade” by M.Yu.
 Lermontov and Vs. Meyerhold.
-Staging by V.V.
-Fokin.
+Staged by V.V.
+Fokina.
 In the role of Arbenin - P.M.
 Semak and D.O.
 Lysenkov.

 August 2015

 The first tour of the Alexandrinsky Theater in China.
-Performance by Valery Fokin The Inspector General based on the comedy of the same name by N.V.
-Gogol is shown in Beijing on the stage of the Beijing People's Theater and in Shanghai on the stage of the Great Shanghai Theater.
+Valery Fokin's play The Inspector General based on the comedy of the same name by N.V.
+Gogol is shown in Beijing on the stage of the Beijing People's Theater and in Shanghai on the stage of the Shanghai Grand Theatre.

 2016